openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    literal type
    readonly field

-The execution of the object literal completes abruptly if so does the execution of a name-value pair.
+The execution of an object literal completes abruptly if so does the execution of a name-value pair.

-The object literal completes normally with the value of the newly initialized class instance if so do all name-value pairs.
+An object literal completes normally with the value of a newly initialized class instance if so do all name-value pairs.

 .. index::